cta-observatory/dl1-data-handler/README.md

 ## Dependencies

-See requirements.txt for the full environment setup.
+See requirements.txt for the full list of dependencies.

 The main dependencies are: